microsoft/lida/README.md

 <!-- <img src="docs/images/lidascreen.png" width="100%" /> -->

-LIDA uses off-the-shelf large language models (OpenAI, PaLM, Cohere, Huggingface) to generate grammar-agnostic visualization specifications and data-faithful infographics.
+LIDA is a library for generating data visualizations and data-faithful infographics.
+LIDA is grammar agnostic (will work with any programming language and visualization libraries e.g. matplotlib, seaborn, altair, d3 etc) and works with multiple large language model providers (OpenAI, PaLM, Cohere, Huggingface).
 Details on the components of LIDA are described in the [paper here](https://arxiv.org/abs/2303.02927) and in this tutorial [notebook](notebooks/tutorial.ipynb).

-> **Note:**
+> **Note on Code Execution:**
 > To create visualizations, LIDA _generates_ and _executes_ code.
 > Ensure that you run LIDA in a secure environment.